Quin Snyder: Don't forget about Joe Johnson

 “It’s great.
 I get great satisfaction out of it (passing) because I know that’s what I was brought here to do — to make these guys better,” Johnson said.
 “And that’s what I try to do.”

 Johnson played quite a few minutes as the team’s power forward as Derrick Favors rested his ailing knee once again and Boris Diaw and Trey Lyles each played under 20 minutes.
-He hasn’t gotten a lot of opportunities to play the stretch four because of the logjam, but he says it’s something the team works on a lot in practice.1 comment on this story
+He hasn’t gotten a lot of opportunities to play the stretch four because of the logjam, but he says it’s something the team works on a lot in practice.

 “The opportunities for him to play those minutes has not been as prevalent, because we’ve had injury on the wing and we’ve obviously had Boris and Fav and Trey,” Snyder added, “but the times that he’s done it, he’s done it very well.”